 So you've registered for Sonicbids.
 Congratulations!
 It's clear you understand the value of an electronic press kit.
 By creating an EPK, you're making it that much easier for promoters, booking agents, and press to gather info about your band and help you land great opportunities.
 But how do you make your EPK stand out from the crowd?
 Take a look at what these five Sonicbids bands got right, and then go spruce up your EPK accordingly!

 Don't have a Sonicbids EPK yet?
-Get started right now with a 14-day free trial!
+Get started right now with a Free EPK

 1. Create a standout elevator pitch